kensiprell/ktorio.github.io/quickstart/guides/api.md

 ## StatusPages

 Now let's refine things a bit.
-A HTTP API should use Http Status codes to provide semantic information about errors.
-Right now, when an exception is thrown (for example when trying to get a JWT token from an user that already exists, but with a wrong password), a 500 server error is returned.
-We can do it better, and the StatusPages features will allow you to do this by capturing specific exceptions and generating the result.
+An HTTP API should use HTTP status codes to provide semantic information about errors.
+Right now, when an exception is thrown (for example when trying to get a JWT token from a user that already exists but with a wrong password), a 500 server error is returned.
+We can do it better, and the StatusPages feature will allow you to do this by capturing specific exceptions and generating the result.

 Let's create a new exception type: